 TEAM ELIGIBILITY REQUIREMENTS

 Athletes competing for a team must train primarily at that team’s gym (whether a CrossFit affiliate or not) for the duration of the same year of the relating New Zealand Nationals.
-New Zealand Nationals requires that the majority of a team member’s training days and workouts take place at the team gym starting January 1st.
+New Zealand Nationals requires that the majority of a team member’s training days and workouts take place at the team gym starting June 28th of the competing year.

 Team members are required to continue training primarily at the team location until the end of the New Zealand Nationals.
 In accordance with this rule, creating a team consisting of athletes who train more at other locations than at the team gym is not acceptable.
 For team athletes to be eligible to compete in any stage of the New Zealand Nationals, they must adhere to the More Than Half Rule.
 The More Than Half Rule means that team athletes must train at the designated team location more than half of their training days per week, AND must train for more sessions at the team facility than at any other single location or combination of other locations.